troykiim/Python/README.md

 # Python
-Anything and everything to do with my adventure to learn Python.
+Anything and everything to do with my adventure in learning Python.